-Request for Proposals: Opioid Safety Resources for Health Plans and Health Systems
+Request for Applications: Opioid Safety Resource Catalog for Health Plans and Health Systems

 Date posted: January 19, 2018

 While SCC has clearly documented what to do, plan leaders have articulated a need for help with how to do it.
-To that end, CHCF, in partnership with SCC, is seeking proposals from consultants, organizations, and/or firms to respond to two opportunities, both designed to lower opioid overdose deaths.
-Applicants may respond to one or both opportunities.
-For details, see the complete request for proposal under Document Downloads.
+To that end, CHCF, in partnership with SCC, is creating this opioid safety resource catalog.
+For details, see the complete request for applications under Related Materials.

 The resource catalog will include three topics.
 Applicants may respond to one or more of the following:

 Consultation and technical assistance to health plans to support plan-wide opioid safety initiatives

 Outreach, education, and/or academic detailing for outlier prescribers — providing education to prescribers on behalf of a health plan or delivery system, or training staff to provide the same